-In an interview with the Guardian, Professor Thomas Lovejoy, a senior fellow at the United Nations Foundation and professor of environment science at George Mason University said two to four new viruses are being created every year as a result of human infringement on the natural world, and any one of those could turn into a pandemic.
+In an interview with the Guardian, Professor Thomas Lovejoy, a senior fellow at the United Nations Foundation and professor of environmental science at George Mason University said two to four new viruses are being created every year as a result of human infringement on the natural world, and any one of those could turn into a pandemic.

-Our relationship with animals can no longer be just focussed on exploitation, as scientists say that the way meat is produced is now considered to be a global threat.
+Our relationship with animals can no longer be just focused on exploitation, as scientists say that the way meat is produced is now considered to be a global threat.
 It’s not just a case of banning wet markets, although that can’t come soon enough – we need to stop factory farming too.
 Intensive farming allows viruses and bacteria to easily spread and mutate in overcrowded, densely populated sheds.
 Animal agriculture lies at the heart of future pandemic threats.